I Beg Your F***ing Pardon?

-I mean no malice and hope that other bereaved parents will find some solace in the humour.
-I will, however, apologise in advance for the expletives, which need to be there for accuracy.
-Imagine Samuel L. Jackson quoting Ezekiel in Pulp Fiction because that’s what it feels like in my head.
+I mean no malice and hope that other bereaved parents might find some catharsis in my humour.
+I apologise for the expletives, but it wouldn’t be accurate without them.
+Imagine Samuel L. Jackson in Pulp Fiction quoting Ezekiel because that’s what’s happening in my head.
 If you’re easily offended by bad language please don’t read any further.

 My Top 12

 To set the scene, here’s a starter.
-I was at a party and bumped into someone I hadn’t seen for a couple of years.
-He knew Edward had died but I didn’t expect him to mention it because I know how difficult it is, especially for relative strangers.
+I was at a party talking to somebody I hardly knew and hadn’t seen for a couple of years.
+He knew about Edward but I didn’t expect him to mention it because I know how difficult it is, especially for relative strangers.
 However, I’ve also learnt that it’s still better to say something upfront to get rid of the elephant in the room.
-As long as I keep my composure and smile a bit it helps alleviate the tension and makes others feel more comfortable, which is important.
-So I did my bit and he responded with the perfectly respectable “I’m so sorry for your loss” routine but, like so many, found himself uncomfortable with the ensuing silence.
-I could tell he was desperately trying to find the right words but what came out of his mouth next was an absolute peach.
+As long as I keep my composure and smile a bit it helps to alleviate the tension and makes others feel more comfortable, which is important.
+So I did my bit and he responded with the perfectly respectable ‘I’m sorry for your loss’ routine.
+So far, so good.
+But, like so many, he found himself uncomfortable with the short silence that followed.
+I could tell he was desperately trying to find the right words….

 #1 “Well, at least it wasn’t a surprise.”

 I beg your fucking pardon?

-It’s always been in my nature to make a wisecrack so when I get an opportunity like this the urge is almost irresistible.
-I want to smash it for six, preferably with the person’s head attached, accompanied by demonic laughter.
-But it’s not fair on someone who’s suddenly been confronted by a recently bereaved parent with a very dark sense of humour.
+It’s always been in my nature to make a wisecrack and an opportunity like this is almost irresistible.
+I want to smash it for six, preferably with the person’s head attached, but it’s not fair on someone who’s suddenly been confronted by a recently bereaved parent with a very dark sense of humour.

-My reaction is usually twofold – the first is what goes on in my head and the second what actually comes out of my mouth.
+Two things happen.
+The first is what goes on in my head and the second is what comes out of my mouth.
 For everyone’s sake, they need to be different.
-On this occasion, my instinctive response was “Yes, you moronic fuckwit, that made it so much fucking easier knowing he had a heart condition.
+On this occasion, my head screamed “Yes, you moronic fuckwit, that made it so much fucking easier knowing he had a heart condition.
 We all have to die sometime, so why not when you’re 4 fucking years old?”